ronnymees/introduction_to_prototyping/docs/63_crud/README.md

-# Perform CRUD actions with our backend
+# Learning project: To-Do C.R.U.D.
+App

-We will be learning these CRUD actions by building a app for ToDo's.
+We will be learning the basic CRUD actions by building an app for ToDo's.

-## Create new project
+## Create a new project 'VueToDo'

 First we will create a new project;